smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 ### Configuring the Keyboard Properties
-You can change the default keyboard properties like language, layout, and whether or not you want the input to be masked by sending a `SetGlobalProperties` request.
-If you are using the screen manager, you can change the keyboard configuration by calling `setKeyboardConfiguration()` with the new `KeyboardProperties` that you would like to set.
-For example, to set the keyboard layout to NUMERIC and make the input masked, you can set the properties as the following:
+You can change the default keyboard properties such as language, layout, and whether or not you want the input to be masked, by sending a `SetGlobalProperties` request.
+If you are using the screen manager, you can change the keyboard properties by calling `setKeyboardConfiguration()` with the new `KeyboardProperties` that you would like to set.
+For example, to set the keyboard layout to `NUMERIC` and make the input masked, you can set the properties as the following:

 @![iOS]
 ##### Objective-C